Gabriel-Nunes/job_finder/README.md

 >>>>>>> #### Have fun! ✅

 **Note: this is a demonstration project.
-If you intend to use it in production take a look at "https://docs.djangoproject.com/en/4.0/howto/deployment/"**
+If you intend to use it in production, take a look at "https://docs.djangoproject.com/en/4.0/howto/deployment/"**